MonsterGirl’s – Sunday Nite Surreal: Silent Night, Bloody Night (1972) “You can’t see me but I can see you”

 CapturFiles_16

 Henry Shrady’s art direction was responsible for the wonderful sense of claustrophobic ambiance that becomes part of the pervasive madness he created later on with Jack Palance’s and Martin Landau’s hilariously frightening performances in Alone In The Dark in 1982.
-Shrady also did (Cry Uncle 1971 and Squirm 1976)
+Shrady also did (Cry Uncle 1971, and Squirm 1976).

-In a small rural New England town, (I recently lived in New England for two years and can tell you that writer Stephen King has his pulse on a very real provincial and closed society that keeps its secrets and its turmoil quietly buried underneath the pristine beauty of the landscape) Wilfred Butler, played by Philip Bruns, is the patriarch who reigns over his mansion secluded away from the small town and then dies on Christmas Eve 1950 as he runs from the place set on fire.
+In a small rural New England town, (I recently lived in New England for two years and can tell you that writer Stephen King has his pulse on a very real provincial and closed society that keeps its secrets and its turmoil quietly buried underneath the pristine beauty of the landscape) Wilfred Butler, played by Philip Bruns, is the patriarch who reigned over his estate secluded, away from the small town, dies on Christmas Eve 1950 as he runs from the place set on fire.

 CapturFiles_28

-The film’s prologue shows Wilfred Butler running from the mansion enveloped by flames, Then we are dropped into the present day when realtor John Carter (O’Neal) arrives at the house with his gorgeous lover Ingrid (Astrid Heeren).
-Carter comes to finalize the sale of the house with the town elders. who are four sullen and strangely nervous bunch?
+The film’s prologue shows Wilfred Butler running from the mansion, enveloped by flames.
+Then we are dropped into the present day.
+Patrick O’Neal, who plays real estate agent Jack Carter, comes to the small town of East Willard in order to finalize the sale of the Butler house with the town elders.
+Who are the four sullen and strangely nervous bunch?
 The excellent casting and presence of these somewhat distressed characters add a nice layer to the creepiness that builds.
 Fran Stevens as Tess Howard is perfect.
-Abel as the Mayor, the ubiquitous Carradine as the mute Towman, and Walter Klavun as Sheriff Mason are equally well suited to play this strange and secretive quartet.
+Abel as the Mayor, the ubiquitous Carradine as the mute bell-ringer Towman, and Walter Klavun as Sheriff Mason are equally well suited to play this strange and secretive quartet.

 CapturFiles_23